KadirTarti/ApointmentApp/README.md

 ## Objective
 Build a Hospital Appointment App using ReactJS.

-### At the end of the project, following topics are to be covered; 🎯
+### At the end of the project, we will be able to;
-HTML

-CSS

-JS

-ReactJS

-At the end of the project, students will be able to; 💪 improve coding skills within HTML & CSS & JS & ReactJS.
+⭐ improve coding skills within HTML & CSS & JS & ReactJS.

+⭐ Deleting the data listed from the Data.js file and adding data to the API

-use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-Additional Data 📦
-data.js
-doctors.js
-assets
-Contributing 🤝
+Contributing & Collaborate 💪
-Your insights and contributions greatly enrich my projects!
-Whether you're bursting with fresh project concepts or have ideas to enhance existing ones, your input is invaluable.
-Feel free to open an issue to initiate a dialogue about your thoughts, or submit a pull request with your proposed modifications.
-Every contribution plays a vital role in my growth and improvement, so thank you for being an integral part of my community!
+All contributions from different perspectives greatly enrich my projects!
+Whether you have new project ideas or contributions to improve my current projects, all contributions are invaluable.
+Feel free to open a topic or submit a pull request with your suggested changes to start a dialogue about your thoughts.
+Every contribution plays a vital role in my progress. so thank you for being an integral part of my community!

+💻 Happy Coding 💻